1926 Pittsburgh Panthers football team: Postseason

-"The 1926 football season was a famous 'comeback' season, featured by the grit and determination for which Panther athletic teams are famous.
-Coach John B. ("Jock") Sutherland having lost eight veterans from his almost invincible 1925 outfit, tackled one of the hardest schedules in Pitt history with a squad of green men.
-There have been seasons which produced more brilliant teams than that of 1926, but there has been possibly no season in the 30 years of Panther football history where more critical situations were faced and overcome.
-Captain Blair McMillin was a good dependable leader, who showed grit and stick-to-it-iveness in the face of early season defeats, with attendant criticism."
+The 1926 football season followed the departure of eight veterans from the 1925 team.
+Under head coach John B. Sutherland, the team competed against a difficult schedule with a roster that included many inexperienced players.
+Captain Blair McMillin served as team captain during the season.
+The team experienced early-season losses before improving over the course of the season.

 The following players were awarded letters for the 1926 season: Blair McMillin, Andrew Cutler, Howard Linn, Andrew Salata, John Roberts, William Kern, Felix Demoise, James Hagan, James Rooney, Joseph Schmitt, Allan Booth, Albert Guarino, Gilbert Welch, Clyde Jack, Chester Wasmuth, Paul Fisher, Markley Barnes, Dwight Fyock, Albert DiMeolo and Manager John B. McCrady.

 At the annual postseason football banquet, the lettermen voted Gilbert "Gibby" Welch captain for the 1927 season by a narrow 10-9 margin over Andrew Cutler.
 Welch led the nation in rushing yards with 1964, but he was left off the major All-America teams.

 William McKee, a junior in the School of Business Administration, was appointed varsity football manager for the 1927 team by Karl E. Davis, graduate manager of athletics.